NuGet/NuGet.Client/CONTRIBUTING.md

 1. Clone the NuGet.Client repository.

-1. Start PowerShell.
+1. Start PowerShell (Developer PowerShell for Visual Studio).
 CD into the cloned repository directory.

 1. Run the configuration script